-- Validate backup when it is created Select to check the integrity of the backup version immediately after backup.
-We recommend that you enable this option when you back up your critical data or system disk. - Validate backup regularly Select to schedule validation of your backups to ensure that they remain "healthy".
+- Validate backup each time after it is completed Select to check the integrity of the backup version immediately after backup.
+We recommend that you enable this option when you back up your critical data or system disk. - Validate the latest diverse backup only A quick validation of the last backup slice. - Validate entire backup - Validate backup on schedule Select to schedule validation of your backups to ensure that they remain "healthy". - The latest diverse backup version when it is completed - Entire backup when it is completed